 Command Description Quick Outline Lists the main structural elements of the source code you are editing.
 You can use the displayed elements to quickly navigate to the corresponding sections in the source code.
-See "Quick Outline view" on page 309.
+See "Quick Outline view" on page 288.
 Modification Watch- point Adds a modification watchpoint for the selected variable or table field.
 A watch expression is added automatically.
 When debugging, the session execution suspends each time the variable or table field changes.
 Important: You must be sure that the selected text really is a variable or table field.
 The script editor does not check this.
-See "Using breakpoints" on page 73.
+See "Using breakpoints" on page 70.
 Watch Creates a watch expression for the selected variable.
 When debugging, the watch expression is evaluated each time a session suspends.
-See "Evaluating expressions" on page 72.
-Condition Watchpoint global variable.
+See "Evaluating expressions" on page 69.
+Condition Watchpoint Starts a dialog where you can enter a condition watchpoint for a local or global variable.
 A watch expression is added automatically.
 When debugging, the session execution suspends when the variable gets a certain value.
-See "Using breakpoints" on page 73.
+See "Using breakpoints" on page 70.